-Kids, pets, day-to-day routines - with everything we have going on it’s easy for spills to happen and for them not to get cleaned up.
-Before spills occur, make sure you know how to clean them up quickly, so those quick spills don’t turn into lasting stains.
+Kids, pets, day-to-day routines - with everything we have going on it’s easy for carpet messes to happen and for them to not get noticed or cleaned up.
+Before spills occur, make sure you know how to clean them up quickly, so those sudden spills don’t turn into lasting stains.

 Learning how to get stains out of carpet requires two things.
 The first is knowing what kind of fibers make up your carpet and the second is having all the right cleaning agents to help remove the spot.

 Before you can choose a carpet cleaner solution, you will need to know what kind of fibers make up your carpet.
 Using the proper cleaning agents and techniques for your specific carpet helps avoid potential damage and provide the most effective clean.
 If you’re not certain which type you have, it’s important you do some research to figure it out.
 In short, there are two types of carpet fibers: synthetic and natural.

 Today, synthetic carpets are the most popular style of carpeting with the vast majority of carpets sold in the U.S. being made from synthetic material.
 Synthetic fibers are machine-made fibers with common types including: nylon, polyester, triexta, and olefin.
 Overall, these fibers are much more stain-resistant than natural fibers and tend to be less expensive.